yeeeeees/eventio-backend/README.md

 ## Prerequisites
-The only thing to run and develop this app is [Docker](https://docker.com) and docker-compose.
+The only thing needed to run and develop this app is [Docker](https://docker.com) and docker-compose.
-This is the version of docker which this app was build with.
+This is the version of docker which this app was built with.
 ```
 $ docker version